-When shopping second-hand, you can find clothes that you'll never see anywhere else, allowing you to be so much more creative and individual with your style.
+She adds that when shopping second-hand, you can find clothes that you'll never see anywhere else, allowing you to be so much more creative and individual with your style.

 Before, it was very easy for me to go on fast-fashion websites [...] and pick out a dress for a night out.